 Codex Zacynthius - discovering the secrets of the oldest Greek New Testament catena manuscript

-This project is led by Professor David Parker (Principal Investigator) and Dr Hugh Houghton (Co-Investigator) and is funded by an Arts and Humanities Research Council Research Grant.
+This project was led by Professor David Parker (Principal Investigator) and Dr Hugh Houghton (Co-Investigator) and was funded by an Arts and Humanities Research Council Research Grant.

 Codex Zacynthius is the oldest manuscript of the Greek New Testament to contain extracts from writings by early Christian theologians, known as a catena, as well as the biblical text.
 The manuscript was copied around the year 700 and contained the Gospel of Luke, with the extracts written around it in the three outer margins.